sankeyangshu/lemon-mobile-vue/README.md

 - `test`: Add or update test cases
 - `build`: Changes to build process or external dependencies (e.g., updating npm packages, modifying webpack configuration)
 - `ci`: Changes to CI configuration or scripts
-- `chore`: Changes to build tools or auxiliary libraries (does not affect source files or tests)
+- `chore`: Changes to build process or auxiliary tools and libraries (does not affect source files or test cases)
-- `revert`: Revert a previous commit
+- `revert`: Revert a commit

 ## Community

-You can use [issues](https://github.com/sankeyangshu/lemon-template-vue/issues) to report problems or submit a Pull Request.
+You can use [issues](https://github.com/sankeyangshu/lemon-mobile-vue/issues) to report problems or submit a Pull Request.

 ## Browser Support